 Go and meet friends

 We are a generation of people who are tempted to use phones and computers instead of face-to-face interaction in the digital age, especially if we feel vulnerable.
 However, because we are social animals, we need to feel appreciated, connected, and supported.
-In this world, where everything and everyone is supposed to be online, it would help a lot more in reducing your stress, if you start going out and meeting friends.
-If you are way too burdened by the work pressure at the office or your studies are getting a bit wayward, you can always share them with your friend(s).
+In this world, where everything is online, it would help a lot more in reducing your stress, if you start going out and meeting friends.
+If there is too much work pressure at the office or your studies are getting a bit wayward, you can always share them with your friend(s).
 Confide in them and you will feel a bit relieved.
 However, keep in mind that it is unfair to expect your pals to be able to read your thinking.
 So, try to communicate freely and openly.

 There is no doubt in the fact that meditation is a wonderful stress-management technique.
 When meditation is practiced consistently and regularly, it has the potential to rewire the brain in such a way that it gives the meditators more ability to handle stress.

-This is because through training the mind to be more open and less reactive, we become better equipped to deal with life’s stressors, including those related to the job, family, relationships, school, finances, and even traffic.
+This is because through training the mind to be more open and less reactive, we become better equipped to deal with life’s stressors which includes job, family, relationships, school, finances, and even traffic.
 Meditation allows us to become the witnesses of certain thought processes so that we become less impacted by them, rather than being caught up in our tension.
 Practising deep breathing while meditating will go on a long way toward reducing stress.

-One of the best all-natural methods to reduce stress is yoga.
+One of the best stress-management technique is yoga.
 The benefits of yoga accumulate over time.
 The longer and more often you practice, the more benefits you’ll obtain.
 As you include yoga in your life, you’ll realize that your anxious thoughts are fading.
 Then, you’ll have more time to work toward your objectives without worrying about potential obstacles or problems.

 Because yoga is comprehensive, it can help with both mental and emotional problems.
 While performing yoga positions, you adhere to guidelines that aid mental and emotional relaxation.
 Some Yoga poses that you can try to alleviate stress is- Child pose (Shishuasana), Neck rolls (Kantha Sanchalana), Cat and Cow Stretch (Marjariasana), Bow Pose (Dhanurasana), and Corpse Pose (Shavasana).